William L. Marcy: State politics

 Marcy became the leading member of the Albany Regency, a group of Democratic politicians who controlled State politics between 1821 and 1838.
 He was Adjutant General of New York with the rank of brigadier general from 1821 to 1823, New York State Comptroller from 1823 to 1829, and an associate justice of the New York Supreme Court from 1829 to 1831.

 In 1831, he was elected U.S. Senator from New York by the state legislature as a Jacksonian Democrat, and served from March 4, 1831, to January 1, 1833.
 He resigned upon taking office as governor, to which position he was elected in 1832.
 He sat on the U.S. Senate Committee on the Judiciary in the 22nd Congress.
 Defending Jackson's nomination of Martin Van Buren as minister to the United Kingdom in 1832, Marcy used the phrase "'to the victor belong the spoils," from which the term spoils system is derived to refer to patronage political appointments.

 Marcy was elected as Governor of New York for three terms, from 1833 until 1838.
 As governor he checked the issue of bank charters by the legislature and secured the enactment, in 1838, of a general banking law, which abolished the monopoly features that resulted from the old banking system.
 In 1838, he was defeated by Whig William H. Seward, which led to a radical change in state politics and then ended the Regency.
 To the abolitionists who questioned the candidates for governor, Marcy was considered a "doughface," a man with Southern sympathies.
 He was well aware of the importance of Southern cotton and trade for New York state, both as a major part of exports from New York City and to the textile mills of upstate that processed cotton from the Deep South.

 Marcy was appointed as a member of the Mexican Claims Commission, serving from 1839 to 1842.
 Later he was recognized as one of the leaders of the Hunkers, the conservative, office-seeking, and pro-compromise-on-slavery faction of the Democratic Party in New York.
+He later served in the two pro-slavery administration of James K. Polk and Franklin Pierce.